cisco-ce/workspace-integrations-nodejs/README.md

 }
 ```

-You can also set multiple configs in one go, by passing an object instead of a path:
+You can also set multiple configs in one go with the `setMany` function:

 ```js
 const configs = {